puppetlabs/trapperkeeper/README.md

 ```

 This way, you can test `calculator.core` directly, and re-use the functions it
-provides in other places without having to worry about trapperkeeper.
+provides in other places without having to worry about Trapperkeeper.

 ### On Lifecycles